 You're eating lunch with a friend.
 After you finish eating, your friend has a piece of food that's showing on her teeth.
-You want to tell her that it's there.
-You say:
+You want to tell her that it's there, so you say this.

 Hey, um, you've got something stuck in your teeth.